Roompot Callantsoog – Cabins

 Client: Inleisure & Roompot

-Team: Remko Remijnse, Agnese Argenti, Emanuele Saracino, Cristina Barbalat, Manfredi Guidi di Bagno, Oana Popa, Nestor Ramos Martin, Aleksandra Milanowska, Elena Ciucarelli, Pelle Rademakers
+Team: Remko Remijnse, Agnese Argenti, Emanuele Saracino, Kristina Barbalat, Manfredi Guidi di Bagno, Oana Popa, Nestor Ramos Martin, Aleksandra Milanowska, Elena Ciucarelli, Pelle Rademakers

 Landscape: Snoek Puur Groen